Fluffernuttersandwich/Better7D2DbyFNS/README.md

 ---

-## How do I convert this ModList to run on a Dedicated Server:
+## How to convert this ModList to run on a Dedicated Server:

 One of our Community Members named **Kajdaniec** has converted this ModList to run on a Dedicated Server using MO2.